-STANDARD V(B) COMMUNICATION WITH CLIENTS AND PROSPECTIVE CLIENTS demonstrate a thorough knowledge of the CFA Institute Code of Ethics and Standards of Professional Conduct by interpreting the Code and Standards in various situations involving issues of professional integrity recommend practices and procedures designed to prevent violations of the Code and Standards
+STANDARD V(B) COMMUNICATION WITH CLIENTS AND PROSPECTIVE CLIENTS demonstrate a thorough knowledge of the CFA Institute Code of Ethics and Standards of Professional Conduct by applying the Code and Standards to specific situations recommend practices and procedures designed to prevent violations of the Code of Ethics and Standards of Professional Conduct

-- Disclose to clients and prospective clients the nature of the services provided, along with information about the cost to the client associated with those services. - 2.
-Disclose to clients and prospective clients the basic format and general principles of the investment processes they use to analyze investments, select securities, and construct portfolios and must promptly disclose any changes that might materially affect those processes. - 3.
-Disclose to clients and prospective clients significant limitations and risks associated with the investment process. - 4.
+- 1. Disclose to clients and prospective clients the nature of the services provided, along with information about the cost to the client associated with those services. - 2.
+Disclose to clients and prospective clients the basic format and general principles of the investment processes they use to analyze investments, select securities, and construct portfolios and must promptly disclose any changes that might materially affect those processes.

+- 3. Disclose to clients and prospective clients significant limitations and risks associated with the investment process. - 4.
 Use reasonable judgment in identifying which factors are important to their investment analyses, recommendations, or actions and include those factors in communications with clients and prospective clients. - 5.
 Distinguish between fact and opinion in the presentation of investment analyses and recommendations.